bitmagier/the-right-to-secure-software/The_right_to_secure_software.md

 ## Conclusion

 This paper offers a strategic solution to reduce the spread of insecure software.
-When the described solution is put into national, regional or worldwide law, over the time we expect to see a substantially higher level of robustness against external bad actors for all sorts of devices and services used in our daily live.
+When the described solution is put into regional or worldwide law, over the time we expect to see a substantially higher level of robustness against external bad actors for all sorts of devices and services used in our daily live.

-Let's design our future that way!
+Let's design our future more secure!

 ## References